Avaiga/taipy-getting-started-core/step_04/ReadMe.md

-As you can see, a Cycle can be easily made once you have the desired frequency.
+As you can see, a Cycle is activated  once you have set the desired frequency on the scenario.
 In this code snippet, since we have specified `frequency=Frequency.MONTHLY`, the corresponding scenario will be automatically attached to the correct period (month) once it is created.
 The _creation_date_ here is artificially given to the scenarios.

 ```python
 tp.Core().run()